sv222/simple-security-checker/README.md

 # Simple Security Checker

-A simple security checker for URLs that need to be closed.
+A simple security checker for URLs that need to be closed (More 200+ common URLs).
 This tool allows you to check a list of URLs for a specific response code (e.g. 200 OK) and logs any errors or successful responses.
 This is useful for monitoring open URLs that need to be closed to maintain security.

 ## Detailed Description